-Kansas State University is on course to become a top 50 public research university by 2025 (read about it here).
-For its part, the Department of Geology is deepening its research focus in three critical areas:
+Kansas State University is on course to become a top 50 public research univerity by 2025 (read about it here).
+For its part, the Department of Geology is focusing its research focus in three critical areas.

 Energy and Mineral Resources

 How will we responsibly acquire and transport oil and natural gas to fuel our nation?
 How will we evaluate and extract mineral resources?
 The department is asking questions about the biogeochemistry of unconventional natural gas reservoirs and geological carbon storage.